tuckyeah/node-api-promises/README.md

 -   Explain the value of using promises instead of callback interfaces.
 -   Read Node documentation that uses callbacks and translate that into implementations using promises.
--   Convert Node scripts using callbacks into scripts using promises.
+-   Rewrite Node scripts using callbacks as scripts using promises.

 ## Preparation